 At The House of Bruar, we are renowned the world over for our ranges of country clothing which are a match for anything the Scottish climate can throw at us: snow, sleet, rain, gale-force winds – and, yes, even baking heat!
-Scotland’s summer of 2018 will go down in history as one of record-breaking temperatures, with the mercury rising to 32 degrees Celsius in June, (that’s almost 90 degrees Fahrenheit), and our beautiful Perthshire hills and glens basking in glorious sunshine for weeks at a time.
+Scotland’s summer of 2018 went down in history as one of record-breaking temperatures, with the mercury rising to 32 degrees Celsius in June, (that’s almost 90 degrees Fahrenheit), and our beautiful Perthshire hills and glens basking in glorious sunshine for weeks at a time.
 This spring is off to a terrific start and we hope that we have a summer like last year's.

 You might not think that the appropriate types of apparel for weathering these opposite extremes would find any common ground but one facet that does unite them is our firm belief in the importance of natural fibres, which provide unsurpassed quality, comfort and ease of wear whatever the weather.